250-Hour Oncology Nutrition Consulting (ONC) Certification Program

 INTERACTIVE

-Students are encouraged to connect with their instructor, can be paired with a study buddy if requested, and also have access to the private Facebook group.
+Students are encouraged to connect with their instructor, can be paired with a study buddy if requested, and also have access to the private LinkedIn group.

 CERTIFIED ONC™

-Successful completion of the four, 10-week courses and final examination qualifies graduates for certification as an Oncology Nutrition Consultant (ONC).
+Successful completion of the four, 10-week courses and final examination earns students the certification as an Oncology Nutrition Consultant (ONC).

 COURSE FLEXIBILITY